hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1730
 I noticed our heave-to was behaving strangely... the main was flapping and causing its halyard to slap the mast.
 That isn't supposed to happen in a heave-to, the main is supposed to be full of air, unmoving.
 I quizzed Devine about it, asking about how the main was positioned, the tiller too, as I could not understand why this was happening.
 Devine was too tired to give me answers.

 Annoyed with the noise, I went out to see.
 I noticed that the tiller was lashed to the wrong side.
 This was confirmation of just how tired Devine was, he usually doesn't get this wrong.
 I went outside and lashed it to the other side.
 No more sounds, and the main was well-positioned.
 I stayed outside for a bit to make sure everything is okay.
-I went back in and looked at the sleeping Devine, the one I share this tiny cocoon with.
+I went back in and looked at the sleeping Devine, the one that I love most, and share this tiny cocoon on the ocean with.
 This one needs his rest.
 I'll keep watch for a while.

 \newpage